cbkurz/kieker-extension-performanceanalysis/documentation/DeveloperDocumentation.md

 #### UMLModel
 To access UML-Models the class `kieker.extension.performanceanalysis.epsilon.UmlModel` is implemented.
-This is inspired by `org.eclipse.epsilon.emc.uml.UmlModel`, however the `org.eclipse.epsilon.emc.uml` dependency requires also the UML dependency to be present.
+This is inspired by `org.eclipse.epsilon.emc.uml.UmlModel`, however the `org.eclipse.epsilon.emc.uml` dependency requires also the `org.eclipse.uml2.uml` dependency to be present.
-The UML dependency is notoriously hard to load with the correct version dependencies and was therefore downloaded by hand and provided in the **libs** folder.
+The `org.eclipse.uml2.uml` dependency is notoriously hard to load with the correct version and required version dependencies.
+Therefore, it was downloaded by hand and provided in the **libs** folder.
-This manual loading hinders gradle from recognizing the library, and therefore the `UmlModel` class was implemented by hand.
+This manual loading hinders gradle from recognizing the library as a provided dependency, and, as a consequence, the `UmlModel` class was implemented by hand.

 ### kieker.extension.performanceanalysis.kieker2uml
 Contains the required classes of the Kieker2Uml transformation.
 This is the only transformation that is fully implemented in Java.
-It leverages a TeeTime configuration that created Kieker-MessageTraces.
+It leverages a TeeTime configuration that created Kiekers MessageTraces.
 A `kieker.model.system.model.MessageTrace` is a class that holds the sequence of messages that kieker has recorded.
 With this sequence a UML-Model is created.
 `kieker.extension.performanceanalysis.kieker2uml.teetime.SequenceDiagrammFilter` orchestrates the creation.